DLBPointon/dotplotter/README.md

 ### Update 5
 - Added new PyTests to account for --code - test_inner_dotplot_code + code2 + code3.
 - Same cannot be applied to outter_dotplot due to requirements from previous function (inner_dotplot).
+### Update 6
+- Inverted the ASCII and alphabetical options so ASCII is defaulted.
+- loadingfiles adapted to be able to accept only 1 file.
+- Documentation has been changes to reflect this.
+- Changes will cause PyTest Failures.
+- Small sentence structure changes.
+### Update 7
+- PyTest Updated for new outputs.